 Boarding started on time and was organized into two separate rows for priority and standard boarding.
 Beyond the gate both rows were reunited on the same bus and transferred to the Boeing 737 waiting at an outside position – so paying for „priority“ on that day was effectively a 5 € donation to Ryanair.

 The flight was operated by a newer aircraft featuring the Boeing Sky Interior.
-Seat pitch is 30 inches which is one inch more than on Eurowings for instance, yet still felt tight.
+Seat pitch is 30 inches which is one inch more than on Eurowings yet still felt tight.

 The beer was lukewarm and well shaken,

-And the coffee tasted exactly the way coffee tastes when accidentally a coffee-pad is brewed twice.
+and the coffee tasted exactly the way coffee tastes when you accidentally use a coffee-pad twice.

 Arrival, Onward Journey

-So in a nutshell this flight was not too bad, I still left me feeling somehow disappointed.
+So in a nutshell this flight was not too bad, but still left me feeling somehow disappointed.
 Catering was complete disaster and the hard and tight seats were barely tolerable in this three-hour flight.
-This will not eliminate Ryanair from my list of relevant airlines, but they will have to offer a really low price in order to see me attract me as customer any time soon.
+This will not eliminate Ryanair from set of relevant airlines, but they will have to offer a really low price in order to see me attract me as customer any time soon.